Kaccha Limboo: Plot

-The words Kaccha Limbo denotes a child who is not mature enough.
-The movie follows the trials and tribulations of 13 year old Shambu.
-His friends in school ostracize him for being obese calling him names.
+The words Kaccha Limbo denote a child who is not mature enough.
+The movie follows the trials and tribulations of 13-year-old Shambu.
+His friends in school ostracize him for being obese, calling him names.
 Despite his school problems, Shambu does have a loving and caring family.
-He does not seem to relate to his step father, who seems to have a highly sympathetic attitude.
-He has crush for a girl, who does seem to despise him for his looks.
-He continues talking to her as an anonymous another person on phone.
+He does not seem to relate to his stepfather, who seems to have a highly sympathetic attitude.
+He has a crush on a girl, who does seem to despise him for his looks.
+He continues talking to her as an anonymous person on the phone.

-Things take a turn for worse when he accidentally damages another student's video camera, for which he is asked to pay damages.
-On the same day his forgery of his parents' signatures in the school diary is found out.
+Things take a turn for the worse when he accidentally damages another student's video camera, for which he is asked to pay damages.
+On the same day, his forgery of his parents' signatures in the school diary is found out.
 He runs away from home and finds a new friend in Vitthal, who lived in a slum.

 The power of friendship and deep understanding is revealed by one of the slum children he befriends.
-Shambu is listened to by this special friend, despite his looks, and then things take a turn when Shambu tries to save the life of this friend, who eventually dies.
+Shambu is listened to by this special friend despite his looks, and then things take a turn when Shambu tries to save the life of this friend, who eventually dies.